goblivend/Advent-of-code/2022/README.md

 ### Day 23 :

 This day was really straight forward, I was doing part two instead of part one without even realizing, just a tiny error of 1 in part two annoyed me but that's all.

+### Day 24 :

+This day was a maze solving algo, it was quite interesting to solve, the part 2 however was barely reuse of part 1...

+### Day 25 :

+Last day, this one only had a part 1, the part 2 was just to complete all of the other days so only part one done.
+The exercise was to create a conversion between decimal and Snafu which is created using `-2` `-1` `0` `1` `2`, at first I created a brute force algo but was way too slow so I remembered how to actually convert numbers and the algo was quite easy to implement.

+This also sets the end of a journey, the AOC 2022 is now over and the only thing left to do might be to finish before the next one